Danish England

 In this year King Cnut succeeded to all the kingdom of the English race, and divided it into four: to himself Wessex, and to Thorkell East Anglia, and to Eadric Mercia, and to Eric Northumbria. —

-— And in this year Ealdorman Eadric was slain [“in London very rightly”, adds Manuscript F], and Northman son of Ealdorman Leofwine, and Æthelweard son of Æthelmær the Stout, and Beorhtric son of Ælfheah in Devonshire. —
+— And in this year Ealdorman Eadric was slain [“in London very rightly”, notes Manuscript F], and Northman son of Ealdorman Leofwine, and Æthelweard son of Æthelmær the Stout, and Beorhtric son of Ælfheah in Devonshire. —

 cnut02